 The Walkway Over the Hudson started with a group of like-minded locals.
 In 1992 they formed an advocacy organization devoted to converting the bridge into a public walkway.
 About 15 years later, they had funding in place and the state was on board to manage and maintain the park.
 Construction was a considerable undertaking.
 The entire structure, including underwater piers, had to be assessed for stability.
 Existing railroad structures, such as walkways, ties and railings, were demolished to make way for the new deck's pre-cast concrete panels.
 Additional metal and foundation repairs were required to support the weight of the crane that would place the panels.
 Worker safety was a primary concern.
 Anyone working within 6 feet of the edge was required to wear a harness and lifeline.
 Select workers with climbing skills were identified as emergency responders in case of a problem.

 No skateboards or motorized vehicles are allowed, except for motorized wheelchairs.
 Pets must be on a leash no longer than 6 feet.
 Restrooms are available at each end of the bridge.
 Benches and shaded areas are in the works.
 Lights have been installed for night-time events (the bridge can be reserved for events) and food vendors cater to hungry bridge users.
-In addition, a 20-story elevator is in the works, along with a staircase on the Poughkeepsie side.
+In addition, a 20-story elevator opened in 2014, and there's a staircase on the Poughkeepsie side.
 Friends of the nonprofit organization that oversees such projects are also pursuing funds for a visitor center.
-Visit their website (www.walkway.org) for more information.
+Visit their website for more information.

 To reach the trailhead in Poughkeepsie from I-84, take the Taconic State Parkway north.
 Exit on State Route 55 west toward Poughkeepsie.
 Turn right onto Garden Street.
 Turn left onto Parker Avenue.
 Parking for the walkway is on the right.